Talks

 Check this page for videos of my talks and for information about requesting me as a speaker for your group.
 For a schedule of upcoming talks, see Coming Events.
 To hear my media interviews, click here.

 To request me as a speaker, please use the Contact page.
-I am happy to speak on the subjects listed here (and others soon to be added) to any interested group, secular or religious, academic or general public.
+I am happy to speak on the subjects listed here to any interested group, secular or religious, academic or general public.
 I am less happy about debating but will consider it if asked.
 I will gladly speak to chapters of the Secular Student Alliance anywhere, and I will forego any travel reimbursement for chapters in San Diego county.

 The Illusion of God's Presence 10 February 2018, LogiCAL-LA, Los Angeles.
 (40 min; Q&A 6 min)